 On top of the personalized barrel, the Maker’s Mark Ambassador Program also sends all ambassadors invites to special events and insider news.
 When the holidays come around, they send members a special Maker’s Mark ornament.

 There’s no doubt that community marketing requires a specific approach and skillset from marketers to find success.
-Spending time nurturing relationships and embracing a long-term commitment to engaging with customers can be different from other marketing channels.
+Spending time nurturing relationships and embracing a long-term commitment to engaging with customers differs from other marketing channels.

 With a low barrier of entry, there’s no reason why brands shouldn’t be taking full advantage of community marketing.